 - Step Three: Prominent Call to Action

-Are there simple clear, cut CTA (Call to Action) buttons throughout your home page and contact pages for clients/custoemrs to easily contact you?
+Are there simple clear, cut CTA (Call to Action) buttons throughout your home page and contact pages for clients/customers to easily contact you?
 Is it a one or two step process–fill out a webform then submit, hit a call button on mobile or click an email button to write an email to the business?
 Checking your CTA on the backend is also a big key to a successful lead generation flow.
 Who gets the forms, phone calls or emails?
 Discuss this as a team prior to setting up your CTA’s on the website.

 - Step Four: Attention Grabbing Graphics, Images and Video

 When engaging with your website, do the graphics, images and video shout out to the User?
 Your branding, logo and color scheme could make a vast difference in how a user interacts with your website.
 If your colors are subtle, use a contrasting color to make buttons and frames pop.
 An explainer video on the home page or about page is ideal to showcase your brand and what your business is all about.
 You can find stock images on these websites.

 - Step Five: Backlinks and Internal Links